pexicade/mathematical-notation-converter/README.md

 * prefix to infix and postfix

-It also supports sin, cos, tan, cot, log, ln and sqrt function.
+It also supports sin, cos, tan, cot, log, ln and sqrt functions.

-unary minus operator is supported and shown with question mark.
+Unary minus operator is supported and shown with a question mark.

 # files
 <p> The main file is app.py. to run the programm you just need to run app.py.